 The program is advertised as full-time help (45 hours per week) for $7.77 an hour.
 You pay an agency fee of $8,500, which covers the cost of the visa, the flight from the home country to the US, and a weeklong stay at the au pair “training school” in New York before their arrival to your home.
 You also pay $197.75 directly to the au pair each week.
 The total cost averages out to about $1,500 per month, regardless of how many children you have.
-Other costs, such as adding the au pair as a driver on your insurance policy and having one more person at dinner most nights will vary, but should also be accounted for.
+Other costs, such as adding the au pair as a driver on your insurance policy and phone plan, and having one more person at dinner most nights will vary, but should also be accounted for.
 For families who need full-time child care for more than one child, an au pair is often much cheaper than daycare.

 How long can they stay?